SRGSSR/pillarbox-apple/docs/STREAM_PACKAGING_ADVICE.md

 - CC renditions are identified by the `CLOSED-CAPTIONS` type.
 They must also have their `AUTOSELECT` attribute set to `YES`.
 - SDH renditions [must](https://developer.apple.com/documentation/http-live-streaming/hls-authoring-specification-for-apple-devices#Accessibility) have the `SUBTITLES` type and the `public.accessibility.transcribes-spoken-dialog` and `public.accessibility.describes-music-and-sound` characteristics.
 They must also have their `AUTOSELECT` attribute set to `YES`.

+### Troubleshooting

+If you think audible or legible renditions are incorrectly handled for some content you play with Pillarbox `Player`, please check the following in order:

+1. Check that your master playlist adopts the standards listed in this document.
+You should in particular ensure that `AUTOSELECT`, `FORCED` and accessibility characteristics are properly set.
+2. If your master playlist is correct then check system settings on your device.
+Automatic audible and legible rendition selection namely strongly depends on:
+  - The list of preferred languages defined in the system settings (all languages are considered as potentially understood by the user) and their relative order.
+Remove languages that you do not expect and reorder the list as appropriate.
+  - The user accessibility settings (AD and SDH / CC preferences).
+Enable or disable these settings according to your needs.
+3. Whether your code overrides rendition selection with `setMediaSelection(preferredLanguages:for:)` in an unexpected way.

 ## Trick mode / Trick play

 Pillarbox player supports [trick mode](https://developer.apple.com/documentation/http-live-streaming/hls-authoring-specification-for-apple-devices#Trick-Play) (aka trick play) which requires dedicated I-frame playlists to be delivered in video master playlists to provide for a [faster seeking experience](https://en.wikipedia.org/wiki/Trick_mode).